pre-srfi/tls-client/README.md

 (**tls-version-list**) -> string list

-Return a list of all TLS/SSL versions supported by the implementation.
+Return a list of all TLS/SSL protocol versions supported by the implementation.

 Sorted from older to newer.
 [What does this mean precisely?]